waylayio/waylay-sdk-data-py/README.md

-This Python package is automatically generated based on the Waylay Data OpenAPI specification (API version: 2.14.0)
+This Python package is automatically generated based on the Waylay Data OpenAPI specification (API version: 2.14.0) For more information, please visit [the openapi specification](https://docs.waylay.io/openapi/public/redocly/data.html).

-It consists of two sub-packages that are both plugins for the waylay-sdk package.
+It consists of two sub-packages that are both plugins for the waylay-sdk-core package.
 - The `waylay-sdk-data` sub-package contains the Data api methods.
 - The `waylay-sdk-data-types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-data`.